jimmerioles/twitter-like-search-api-server/readme.md

 * Create Access Tokens for Clients
 * Uses OAuth2 instead of Oauth v1.0a
-* Same response data structure but simpler
+* Same response data structure with Twitter's Search API but simpler
 * [Live and hosted on heroku](http://twitter-like-search-api-server.herokuapp.com)

 ## Built With